-It is a condition of treatment that you have read and understood the below information about the risks and benefits of our
+It is a condition of service that you have read and understood the below information about Babyvue scans.

 At present there is very little scientific information available with which to assess the impact of exposure to ultrasound, particularly on the unborn child.
 However, antenatal ultrasound scans have been used for many years without apparent ill-effect.